 After nearly a decade working as an educator, Ed Startup joined the Beyond Carnism team so he could apply his skills to developing hi-impact curricula, trainings, and campaigns to further the mission of exposing and transforming carnism globally.
 Ed is primarily responsible for overseeing the Center for Effective Vegan Advocacy, and he has been revamping the program to expand its reach, increase its impact, and enhance its offerings.
 He is passionate about developing informative and engaging learning experiences that not only help increase the impact of vegan advocates, but also help to shift consciousness to help cultivate a more relational and mindful world.

-Alex Higson joined Beyond Carnism in 2020 with more than 10 years’ experience as an editor in the publishing industry and the vegan movement.
-As editorial and publications manager, she plays a key role in ensuring the quality of our written communications and is also responsible for expanding the reach of Melanie Joy’s books around the globe.
+Alex Higson joined Beyond Carnism in 2020 with more than 10 years’ experience as an editor in the vegan movement and the publishing industry.
+As head of communications, she plays a key role in planning and implementing our communications in order to spread the word about Beyond Carnism’s mission and programs to people around the globe.
 Alex is passionate about practicing mindfulness in her professional and personal lives, and she is excited about the potential of effective advocacy to transform the world.

 Jess Isaacs-Blundin joined Beyond Carnism in 2021 as our executive assistant.
 Previously, Jess brought her eye for detail and passion for nonprofit strategy to a wide variety of roles, working in administration and fundraising for nearly a decade.
 Her desire to create a more connected and compassionate world also led her to found Philadelphia’s first forest therapy firm in 2019.
 At Beyond Carnism, she brings her entrepreneurial spirit to her work in ensuring the organization is as effective and impactful as possible.